sanjanasitaraman/shwiufblweafb/README.md

 * cd: This bash command changes the current working directory to the specified location.
 I did this by using the function chdir(), which changes the current working directory to the input.
 * help: This bash command provides informatiobn on the shell's builtin commands.
 I call the function openHelp() which simply puts a string detailing the shell's functionality and what all can be done.
 * tim: This command is a command I personally implemented that prints out "Tim is the best!" in cool ascii art.
 Just a silly command!
+If this function returns 1, then it successfully found the command.
+If it returns 0, the command was not found.

 ### Linux shell general commands
 If there was no pipe, redirection, and it was not a command I needed to handle seperately, I used fork and execvp to normally execute the command, using the argument given.